 Refer to the national coaches’ education website for further information and to register for the above schools: http://www.usatf.org/groups/Coaches/education/

 Saturday-23 January, 2010: VSAthletics NorCal SuperClinic-Sacramento City College: Come join us in improving your coaching effectiveness in a one-day clinic devoted solely to maximizing your athlete’s success.
-Sixteen nationally recognized clinicians will provide information that you will be able to apply immediately to your programs improvement in the event group areas of sprints/hurdles, endurance, throws, and jumps. www.VSAthletics.com, or go to
+Sixteen nationally recognized clinicians will provide information that you will be able to apply immediately to your programs improvement in the event group areas of sprints/hurdles, endurance, throws, and jumps.
+Click here for further information, or go to www.VSAthletics.com

 2009 Podium Education Project: Will be hosted 10-13 & 17-19 December this year in Orlando, Florida.
 Sponsored by USATF High Performance, many of the nation’s top scientists and coaches will again speak at this excellent learning opportunity that for many years was held in Las Vegas.
 For further info, refer to: http://www.usatf.org/news/view.aspx?duid=USATF_2009_11_10_12_59_51

 2010 High School and NCAA Rule Changes have been posted on the Officials Rules page: www.usatfofficials.com/rules.html